inmindos/DZG-Site/CONTRIBUTING.md

 How to Fork?

-Go to the github page for [this project](https://github.com/binnyva/gatsby-garden) and click on the Fork button to the top right cornor.
+Go to the github page for [this project](https://github.com/binnyva/11-garden) and click on the Fork button to the top right cornor.
 This will create a copy of the repository in your personal account.

 Now **clone the forked project to your system**...

 ```
-git clone git@github.com:<your github username>/gatsby-garden.git
+git clone git@github.com:<your github username>/11-garden.git
 ```

 **Install libraries** using NPM

 ```
-cd gatsby-garden
+cd 11-garden
 npm install
 ```